Skatteetaten/mva-meldingen/docs/kompensasjon_eng/informasjonsmodell/index.md

   <tr><th style="width:25%" align=left>Felt</th><th align=left>Description</th></tr>
   <tr><td>meldingskategori</td>
     <td>
-        Description: the subtype of the form which is submitted <br>
+        The subtype of the form which is submitted <br>
         Purpose: to ensure that the user can fulfill their VAT reporting obligations
 	</td>
   </tr>
   <tr><td>innsendingstype</td>
     <td>
-        Description: A VAT return with meldingskategori alminnelig og primær will always be <strong>komplett</strong>.
+        A VAT return with meldingskategori alminnelig og primær will always be <strong>komplett</strong>.
 An initial tax return for VAT compensation will be complete when signed by the auditor.
 A corrected tax return for VAT compensation will be completed upon submission. <br>
         Purpose: The field is kept so at a later date it can be opened for auditors to comment/write notes on returns (e.g. VAT compensation) that should be approved by an auditor before submission.
 </td>
   </tr>
   <tr><td>instansstatus</td>
     <td>
-        Description: This field will be removed since we get the required information from the events on the instance. <br>
+        This field will be removed since we get the required information from the events on the instance. <br>
         This will be done by making the field optional in a transition and removed at a appropriate time.
 	</td>
   </tr>
   <tr><td>opprettetAv</td>
     <td>
-        Description: This field should contain the name of the logged in user. <br>
+        This field should contain the name of the logged in user. <br>
         Purpose: The content of this field will be displayed in Altinn.
 	</td>
   </tr>
   <tr><td>opprettingstidspunkt</td>
     <td>
-        Description: This field will be removed since we get the required information from the events on the instance. <br>
+        This field will be removed since we get the required information from the events on the instance. <br>
         This will be done by making the field optional in a transition and removed at a appropriate time.
 	</td>
   </tr>